happy couple

 The Honeymoon Phase

 The first year of marriage is often referred to as the Honeymoon Phase.
-During this time, a couple is typically in a blissful state of newlywed love and everything is rosy.
+During this time, a couple is typically in a blissful state of newlywed love, and everything is rosy.
 It’s a time when couples are filled with joy, hope, and optimism for their future together.
 During the Honeymoon Phase, couples tend to spend more time together, take more risks, and enjoy each other’s company without worrying about the difficulties that can arise over time.

-However, it is important to remember that the Honeymoon Phase is not an indicator of what your marriage will be like in the future.
+However, it is essential to remember that the Honeymoon Phase is not an indicator of what your marriage will be like in the future.
 Unfortunately, some couples do not make it past this stage, which can lead to divorce.
-Therefore, it is important to be aware of potential pitfalls and develop realistic expectations for your relationship.
+Therefore, it is essential to be aware of potential pitfalls and develop realistic expectations for your relationship.
 With good communication and healthy boundaries, you can ensure that your marriage is on the right track and prepare for the changes that come with it.

 The First Fight